mikejsavage/hirveserv/README.md

 	chroot = true
 	runas = "chat"

-See `include/config.lua` for a full list of settings.
+See `src/config.lua` for a full list of settings and their defaults.

+Next, move the modules folder and `data/cah` into `/var/lib/hirveserv` (or whatever you set `dataDir` to in the config).

 On first run it will prompt you to create an admin account and give you a password for it, which you should be able to connect normally with.
 You can then `/chat 1 help` to get a list of commands.

+If you would like to run more than instance simultaneously, hirveserv looks at its first command line argument for an alternative config location, which can point to its own data directory.